hazelcast/hive/README.md

 git checkout -b release/v1.1.0
 ```

-We push this new branch to github:
+We push this new branch to Github:
 ```
 git push -u origin release/v1.1.0
 ```

 2. Then we run `lerna version`:
-This updates the package versions (in package.json, package-lock.json), creates a commit with necessary tags and pushes to github automatically.
+This updates the package versions (in package.json, package-lock.json), creates a commit with necessary tags and pushes to Github automatically.
 ```
 npx lerna version 1.1.0
 ```

-At this point you should create a pull request and merge the new version branch (v1.0.0) to master.
+At this point you should create a pull request and merge the new version branch (v1.1.0) to master.

 3. Now that we have our latest version available on Github with the necessary tags and releases; as the final step we inform npm about our new release:
 ```